 Best Image-to-Video AI Tools 2026 — Ranked

 The top image-to-video AI tools in 2026 are EditThisPic Animate, Runway, Pika, Kling, and Hailuo.
-EditThisPic is the most affordable entry point — $4.99 for 10 animations, no subscription required — using the same underlying technology as tools costing $19.99/month or more.
+EditThisPic is the most affordable entry point — no subscription— using the same underlying technology as tools costing $19.99/month or more.

 You uploaded a photo.
 Now you want it to move.
 These are the tools that do it in 2026 — ranked by what actually matters: how much it costs, whether you need a subscription, and whether the result looks good.